From the East

 William Workman - Worshipful Master

-April Reflections: The Gentle Work of the Light
+April Reflections: The Work of Love That Defines Us

 Brethren,